-NFCC members agree to follow the organization’s mission of promoting financially responsible behavior by not just providing counseling services, but also educating consumers on all matters of personal finance.
+Members agree to follow the NFCC’s mission of promoting financially responsible behavior by not just providing counseling services, but also educating consumers on all matters of personal finance.
 NFCC member organizations train and certify credit counselors in areas as diverse as debt management plans, home buying, student loans and even bankruptcy.

-Every NFCC member must obtain accreditation from the Council on Accreditation (COA), an independent third-party organization that has reviewed more than 1,500 social service programs around the world.
+Every NFCC member must get accreditation from the Council on Accreditation (COA), an independent third-party organization that has reviewed more than 1,500 social service programs around the world.

 NFCC members must subscribe to the COA’s best practices standards, which include: